thenitro/Dynamic-Texture-Atlas-Generator/README.md

 	Returns:
 		* A TextureAtlas.

+	Enclose inside a try/catch for error handling: try {
+				var atlas:TextureAtlas = DynamicAtlas.fromMovieClipContainer(mc);
+			} catch (e:Error) {
+				trace("There was an error in the creation of the texture Atlas.
+Please check if the dimensions of your clip exceeded the maximun allowed texture size. -", e.message);
+			}

 ### Steps to make your own Dynamic Texture Atlas ###
 #### Base Sprite sheet creation (Inside Flash IDE) ####